Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Introduction

 This paper is a contribution towards the latter, ambitious goal.
 For alternating and classical groups there is in some sense no complete answer, since the dimensions of the classical groups (and degrees of the alternating groups) tend to infinity, although there is substantial work in this direction.
 However, for sporadic and exceptional groups there is a possibility of a complete answer being known.

 For sporadic groups, a complete answer is known for all groups but the Monster, and here we concentrate on exceptional groups of Lie type.
-There is a classification of maximal subgroups for exceptional groups $G=G(q)$ for $G$ not of type $F_4$, $E_6$, ${}^2\!E_6$, $E_7$ and $E_8$ already, and so we focus on these cases.
-What is known in the literature so far is summarized in Section \ref{sec:maxsubgroups}, but broadly speaking, all maximal subgroups are known in these groups apart possibly from various almost simple maximal subgroups, and these are either a small list of simple groups that are not Lie type in defining characteristic, and if the potential maximal is Lie type in defining characteristic then what is left are groups of small rank and small field size, together with a large collection of possible subgroups $\PSL_2(p^a)$, the focus of this paper.
-We prove the following theorems, for any almost simple group of the appropriate type.
+There is a classification of maximal subgroups for exceptional groups $G=G(q)$ for $G$ not of type $F_4$, $E_6$, ${}^2\!E_6$, $E_7$ and $E_8$ already (see \cite{wilsonrob} for example), and so we focus on the remaining cases.
+What is known in the literature so far is summarized in Chapter \ref{ch:maxsubgroups}, but broadly speaking, all maximal subgroups are known for these groups apart possibly from various almost simple maximal subgroups, and these are either a small list of simple groups that are not Lie type in defining characteristic, or if the potential maximal is Lie type in defining characteristic then what is left are groups of small rank and small field size, together with a large collection of possible subgroups $\PSL_2(p^a)$, the focus of this paper.

+The following general theorem is a summary of our results, although we have much more detail about a putative maximal subgroup arising in (\ref{thmi:maind}).